 Jeroen’s prior projects and connections in Peru marks the starting point of our project.
 With the support of Ana Maria and Victor, both of whom work in education, we are able to closely coordinate with Peru.

-At this juncture, we have 9 highly motivated teachers interested in partaking in this program, as explained in the section ‘How it works’.
+At the start, we had 9 highly motivated teachers from schools in Chirinos, San Ignacio and Jaén interested in partaking in this program, as explained in the section ‘How it works’.
+The next year already 40 teachers were interested in joining this project.
 Beginning with this small group, we aim to expand to other regions and schools following necessary evaluations and adjustments.

 Our plans for the future.

-This year, we are collaborating with 2-3 schools, through which we are in contact with ten teachers.
+This year, we are collaborating with 2-3 schools, through which we are in contact with around 40 teachers.
 We are certain that over time, we will be able to expand our network in Peru, urging more and more teachers to participate.

 Education in Peru works a bit differently from that in Belgium.
 Teachers are required to sit for a test before they are qualified to teach.
 Successful candidates then attain ‘permanencia’, a status that allows them to begin their teaching endeavours wherever they want to for their desired duration.
 Otherwise, they will first be attached to schools allocated by the government, from which they can proceed to transfer to another school.
 By learning from what we’ve experienced in our first project, we hope to become the reference for teachers seeking to achieve ‘permanencia’.